igorski/transformant/README.md

-# FOGPAD
+# TRANSFORMANT

-FogPad is a VST2/3/AU plug-in which provides a formant filter effect, driven by an oscillator and obliterated to gravel through bit crushing.
+Transformant is a VST2/3/AU plug-in which provides a stereo formant filter effect, driven by oscillators and obliterated to gravel through bit crushing or wave shaping.

 ## On compatibility